 The Interchange: It includes a header and footer and specifies the recipient company of the message or document.
 The former calls the header ISA and the footer IEA.
 The latter uses UNB and UNZ for them.

 The EDI Document: This is an optional segment used in EDIFACT to define characters for terminators and separators in the document.

-Composite Elements comprises two or more elements that are similar to an array and separated by a composite separator symbol.
+Composite Elements comprise two or more elements similar to an array and separated by a composite separator symbol.
 They are available in both standards.
 However, they are rarely used in EDI ANSI X12 and are common in EDIFACT.

-The former uses ASC X12.58 security structures that include compression, authentication, encryption, and assurance to make sure that the EDI files reach their destination in the original format.
+The former uses ASC X12.58 security structures that include compression, authentication, encryption, and assurance to ensure that the EDI files reach their destination in the original format.
 It monitors that there is no tampering with the files and assures the recipient of the original sender.

 - ISO 9735-5 to address message, group, and interchange level security for integrity, authenticity, and non-repudiation of origin.

-- ISO 9735-6 defines authentication and acknowledgment message AUTACK.
+- ISO 9735-6 defines authentication and acknowledgement message AUTACK.